Upon successful completion of this course, students:

 - Will be able to explain the ways in which Psychology contributes to job-person fit;

-- Will be able to explain the main principles and theoretical models that explain work-related well-being, attitudes and and job behaviors, and apply these in practice;
+- Will be able to describe the main principles and theoretical models that explain work-related well-being, attitudes and and job behaviors, and apply these in practice;

 - Will be able to perform a job analysis for (re)designing healthier and more safe work environments;

 - Will be able to evaluate empirical findings in order to make specific recommendations for job redesign.

 Occupational Health Psychology (OHP) is an interdisciplinary field of Applied Psychology that is concerned with the health and safety of workers.
 OH psychologists utilize scientific methodology a) to understand the impact of (emotional, cognitive, physical) occupational characteristics on employee physical and mental health and work-related behaviors, b) to understand the interface between work and non-work, and c) to design interventions that aim at protecting and promoting employee health and well-being.

 During this course the following topics are covered: